Lillard has 29 and Portland beats San Antonio 121-108

 Spurs: The two teams will meet four total times this season.
 The Spurs won last season’s series 2-1. … Chimezie Metu made his NBA debut.
 Metu was selected by the Spurs in the second round of the NBA Draft this past summer, after three seasons at USC.

-Trail Blazers: Stauskas, acquired by the Blazers as a free agent in the offseason, grabbed the attention of fans with his performance in the opener and was treated with cheers when he came off the bench in the second quarter. … Lillard finished with nine assists.
+Trail Blazers: Stauskas, acquired by the Blazers as a free agent in the offseason, grabbed the attention of fans with his performance in the opener and was treated with cheers when he came off the bench in the second quarter. … Jake Layman had a career-high six rebounds.

+LOTTA POINTS: Through their first two games, Portland has scored 249 points, second only to the 1984-85 season, when they had 250 in the two opening games.

 UP NEXT